 A source water protection survey was completed by the DEQ in 2016.
-A brochure explaining the process, reasons and results for the survey can be obtained from City Hall and the full report is available at Oregon Department of Environmental Quality, Drinking Water Protection Program
+A brochure explaining the process, reasons and results for the survey can be obtained from City Hall and the full report is available at Oregon Department of Environmental Quality website.